 If you never let people know you're open for business, how are they supposed to buy from you?

 The reason Field of Dreams worked is because that one dead ball player went back and told his dead ball player friends about the field.
 Which means someone has to be the first to learn about you and then spread the word!

 Don't rely on just one person.
 Invite lots of people.
 Ask for the sale.
 And once you've asked, be ready to accept their payment!
 It may sound silly, but there's a fear here that leads us into #7 AND #8!

-you say.
 "What are you talking about?
-Of course I'm open!""Are you nuts?"
+Of course I'm open!" you say.
+"Are you nuts?"